 First Friends Church comes under the governing body of the Evangelical Friends Church – Eastern Region.
-Below, you can read through overviews of some of our basic doctrines.
-For a comprehensive look at Evangelical Friends doctrine, you can view and/or download the PDF version of our Faith and Practice.
+Below, you can read through overviews of some of our basic doctrines by selecting each section.
+For a comprehensive look at Evangelical Friends doctrine, you can view and/or download the PDF version of our Faith & Practice.

 We believe in one God, Who is eternal.
 There was never a time when He wasn’t and His existence was not caused by anything.
 He is Creator and Sustainer of all things – visible and invisible, known and unknown.
 He is everywhere – in all places at all times.
 He is unchanging in His character.
 He is perfect in holiness, wisdom, love, power, and justice.
 He has a desire to know and be known by every person.
 For these reasons, and many more, God alone is worthy of our worship, honor, praise and gratitude – today and every day.

 We affirm the ancient Christian doctrine of the Trinity.
 This one God we worship exists as one divine being and yet as a trinity of three distinct persons – inseparable, equal in all ways, and eternally existing in unbroken relationship with one another: God the Father, God the Son, and God the Holy Spirit.